acfirthh/acfirthh.github.io/writeups/tryhackme/mountaineer/index.md

 ![Lhotse Personal Information](images/k2_sent_lhotse_email.png)

-The way that the information is laid reminded me of a password profiling tool named `cupp` which is used to create a list of possible password combinations from given information.
+The way that the information is laid out reminded me of a password profiling tool named `cupp` which is used to create a list of possible password combinations from given information.

 Running the command `cupp -i`, to start the program in interactive mode, and filling in the information I have about **lhotse** generated a password list.